N-Hydroxy-AMT

-N-Hydroxy-AMT, or N-HO-AMT, also known as N-hydroxy-α-methyltryptamine, is a possible psychedelic drug of the tryptamine and α-methyltryptamine families related to α-methyltryptamine (AMT).
-It is the α-methyl derivative of AMT.
+N-Hydroxy-AMT, or N-HO-AMT, also known as N-hydroxy-α-methyltryptamine, is a possible psychedelic drug of the tryptamine and α-alkyltryptamine families related to α-methyltryptamine (AMT).
+It is the N-hydroxy derivative of AMT.
 The drug was not mentioned in Alexander Shulgin's 1997 book TiHKAL (Tryptamines I Have Known and Loved) and its properties and effects in humans are unknown.
 In preclinical research, N-hydroxy-AMT produces stimulant-like effects in mice such as hyperlocomotion and antagonism of hexobarbital-induced sleeping time, pressor effects in cats, and a psychedelic-like rage reaction in cats.
 Unlike AMT, it is not a monoamine oxidase inhibitor (MAOI) in vitro.
 N-Hydroxy derivatives of phenethylamines such as the HOT-x series like HOT-2 as well as MDOH may act as prodrugs of their N-unsubstituted forms.
 The chemical synthesis and analytical detection of N-hydroxy-AMT have been described.
 N-Hydroxy-AMT was first described in the scientific literature by F. Benington and colleagues in 1965.
+It is not a controlled substance in Canada as of 2025.